HashNuke/hound/README.md

 The number of tests you can run async at any point in time, depends on the number of sessions that your webdriver can maintain at a time.
 For Selenium Standalone, there seems to be a default limit of 15 sessions.
 You can set ExUnit's async option to limit the number of tests to run parallelly.

-#### Will Hound gurantee an isolated session per test?
+#### Will Hound guarantee an isolated session per test?

 Yes.
-A seperate session is started for each session.
+A separate session is started for each session.

 ## PhantomJs caveats